Showman's road locomotive: Showman's tractors

 Showman's tractors were basically miniaturized versions of their larger counterparts.
 Many were constructed following government legislation increasing weight limits at seven tons, so at between 5 and 7 tons, these engines were very popular.
 Again Burrell was a prolific manufacturer, as was William Foster, but the market leader was probably Garrett's of Leiston with a showman's engine based on their popular 4CD tractor design.
+Around 30 Aveling and Porter 5-ton tractors were used by showmen at some point in their lives.
+Brown & May steam tractors were also used.

 "Special Scenic" engines

 Special Scenic engines were perhaps the ultimate development of the showman's road locomotive.
 Built almost solely by Burrell's of Thetford (Fowler built just one experimental engine) these were developed for the heavier rides that were emerging.
+In particular Scenic railways.
 Basically a 'Special Scenic' engine has a second dynamo located behind the chimney, known as an exciter.
 This extra dynamo helped to start the heavy new scenic rides.
 In order to drive the belt for the extra dynamo the flywheel was made wider.
 The first engine to be built new as a 'Special Scenic' was No. 3827 Victory.
 Supplied to Charles Thurston of Norwich in 1920, this engine is now preserved in the Thursford Collection in Norfolk.

 Showman's steam wagons

-Although less common than the tractors or larger locomotives, showmen soon cottoned on to the idea of converting the conventional steam wagons for showland use.
+Although less common than the tractors or larger locomotives, showmen sometimes converted the conventional steam wagons for showland use.
 Foden's were probably the most popular choice, Burrell's only ever sold one wagon specifically built for a showman: no. 3883 Electra was built in 1921 for Charles Summers of Norwich, it was later sold to an operator in Plymouth, but was later destroyed in World War II by the Nazi Blitz of the city.

 Manufacturers

-One of the most prolific manufacturers of these vehicles was Charles Burrell of Thetford Norfolk.
+The most prolific manufacturers of these vehicles was Charles Burrell of Thetford Norfolk with around 200 built.
 Their later 8nhp engines were held in very high regard by their operators.
-Other major manufacturers included John Fowler & Co. of Leeds and William Foster & Co. of Lincoln.
-Other manufacturers made lesser ventures into the showman's engine market; these included Wallis and Steevens of Basingstoke, Foden's of Sandbach and Aveling and Porter of Rochester, Kent.
+Other major manufacturers included John Fowler & Co. of Leeds with 50 and William Foster & Co. of Lincoln with around 71 produced.
+Other manufacturers made lesser ventures into the showman's engine market; these included Wallis and Steevens of Basingstoke Foden's of Sandbach with 11 and Brown & May of Devizes.
+Aveling and Porter produced a single showman’s engine in 1904 but no orders resulted although a number of their road locomotives were converted to showman’s engines.